 When the three items explained briefly above are taking place in a society, it is assumed that such society is actually experiencing economic development.
-But is very unfortunate that majority of the developing countries leaders and policies managers there found a common ground in hiding their non-performance toward steering economic development parse.
-Considering economic growth rate figure or increment in Gross Domestic Products (GDP) figure without given its life transformation and betterment effects heavier weight, it will not be worthy to account such increment as development.
+But is very unfortunate that majority of the developing countries economic development parse.
+Considering economic growth rate figure or increment in Gross Domestic Products(GDP) figure without given its life transformation and betterment effects heavier weight, it will not be worthy